quasipedia/atc-ng/_sources/play/fuel.txt

   ratio will be limited to ``max/2 <= descent ratio <= max``.

 Example: an aeroplane whose normal flight speed range is between 200 and 900 kph, will be limited to 200 to 400 kph.
-Similarily, if its nominal climbing rate limits are -30 and +15 m/s, its new ones will be -30 and -15.
+Similarly, if its nominal climbing rate limits are -30 and +15 m/s, its new ones will be -30 and -15.

 ..
 [1] These distances are calculated "as the crow flies".
 The actual distance